microsoft/trident/README.md

 volume pairs have been correctly updated and that the correct block devices have been mounted at the designated mountpoints.

-### TODO: Next Steps

-In the future iterations, Trident will support the following additional
-features:

-- Decoupling of the A/B update into two steps: StageUpdate, which is the update of the image, and Update, which includes the changes required to complete the update and the reboot itself.
-- Ability to select the reboot type for the next reboot, either kexec or firmware reboot.

 ## dm-verity Support

 Please review [API Documentation](#documentation) for low level details.